yoctoproject/poky/documentation/overview-manual/overview-manual-yp-intro.rst

    If you are interested in all the contents of the poky
-   Git repository, see the "
-   Top-Level Core Components
-   " section in the Yocto Project Reference Manual.
+   Git repository, see the ":ref:`ref-manual/ref-structure:top-level core components`" section in the Yocto Project Reference Manual.

 The following figure illustrates what generally comprises Poky: